Medicare Part A is usually free, but you'll likely pay about $175 per month for Part B.

 Why do you have to pay for Medicare?

-After paying into Medicare while you were working, you may be surprised to find out that Medicare isn't free after you retire.
+After paying into Medicare while working, many people are surprised to find out that Medicare isn't free once they retire.

-The payroll taxes you paid when working only pay for 34% of the cost of the Medicare program.
+The payroll taxes you paid when working only pay for a third of the cost of the Medicare program.
 The monthly cost that enrollees pay for Medicare totals 15% of the program's budget.

 This means that the benefits you get from the Medicare program are worth much more than what you pay each month.

 How to save on Medicare costs

-Even though you may not be able to get Medicare for free, there are some steps you can take to avoid paying more than you need to.
+Even though not everyone is able to get Medicare for free, there are some steps you can take to avoid overpaying.

 - Make sure you're getting all of the discounts you're eligible for

 - Look for Medicare Advantage plans with rewards programs for healthy activities

-- See if there are local plans with the Medicare giveback program to reduce how much you pay for Part B
+- Look for Medicare Advantage plans with a Part B giveback program to reduce how much you pay for Part B

 - Work with a financial advisor to limit the high-income Medicare surcharge